lhqg/selinux_springbatch/README.md

 should be used with the prefix name for the service as the only argument.

 Examples:

 - `springbatch_allow_connectto(hplip)` to allow the Springboot batch job to connect to a printing system using HP technologies,
 - `springbatch_allow_connectto(rabbitmq)` to allow connection to a RabbitMQ infrastructure.

 ### SELinux booleans

+#### OPTIONAL: allow_springbatch_connectto_springboot     (default: `false`)

+When switched to `true` this boolean allows the Springboot batch job to connect to Springboot application service ports (locally assigned the `springboot_port_t` SELinux type).
+This boolean is available and effective only if the [selinux_springboot](https://github.com/lhqg/selinux_springboot/) SELInux module is also installed on the host (and was loaded prior to the `selinux_springbatch` module).

 #### allow_springbatch_connectto_http      (default: `true`)

-When switch to `true`this boolean allows the Springboot batch job to connect to remote HTTP/HTTPS ports (locally assigned the `http_port_t` SELinux type).
+When switched to `true` this boolean allows the Springboot batch job to connect to HTTP/HTTPS ports (locally assigned the `http_port_t` SELinux type).

 #### allow_springbatch_connectto_ldap      (default: `false`)

-When switch to `true`this boolean allows the Springboot batch job to connect to remote LDAP/LDAPS ports (locally assigned the `ldap_port_t` SELinux type).
+When switched to `true` this boolean allows the Springboot batch job to connect to LDAP/LDAPS ports (locally assigned the `ldap_port_t` SELinux type).

 #### allow_springbatch_connectto_smtp      (default: `false`)

-When switch to `true`this boolean allows the Springboot batch job to connect to remote SMTP/SMTPS/submission ports (locally assigned the `smtp_port_t` SELinux type).
+When switched to `true` this boolean allows the Springboot batch job to connect to SMTP/SMTPS/submission ports (locally assigned the `smtp_port_t` SELinux type).

 #### Mutiple booleans allow_springbatch_connectto_<DB>      (default: `false`)

-When switch to `true`these boolean allows the Springboot batch job to connect to remote database server ports: `couchdb`, `mongodb`, `mysql` (MariaDB), `oracle`, `pgsql` (PostgreSQL), `redis`.
+When switched to `true` these boolean allows the Springboot batch job to connect to database server ports: `couchdb`, `mongodb`, `mysql` (MariaDB), `oracle`, `pgsql` (PostgreSQL), `redis`.

 #### allow_springbatch_dynamic_libs		(default: `false`)

 When switched to `true`, this boolean allows the Springboot batch job to create and use (execute) SO libraries and JAR files under the /srv/springbatch/.../dynlib directory.
 Use with care, i.e. only when strictly required, as this would allow a compromised Springboot application to offload arbitrary code and use it.

 #### allow_springbatch_purge_logs		(default: `false`)

 When switched to `true`, this boolean allows the Springboot batch job to delete its log files.
 It can be useful for log file rotation, but it can also be useful for attackers who would like to clean after themselves and remove traces of their actions...

 #### allow_webadm_read_springbatch_files		(default: `false`)

 Users running with the `webadm_r` SELinux role and ` webadm_t` domain are granted the permissions to browse the directories of the Springboot batch job and the permission to stop and start the Springboot batch job **systemd** services, as well as querying their